Retrieving boundaries with get_boundary()

 But lets look at what happens if we change the

-from the default "country"
+country_type from the default "country" to

 aus_eez_sov <- get_boundary(name = "Australia", type = "eez", country_type = "sovereign")